 An active soloist in the Los Angeles area, Karen’s unique artistry has helped draw much attention to new and rarely-performed works.
 As a winner of the Beverly Hills Recital Series, Karen premiered a song cycle by Shawn Kirchner based on the poetry of Pablo Neruda, which was performed again in June 2011 at Walt Disney Concert Hall for Grant Gershon’s prestigious Maestro Dinner.
 She also collaborated with pianist Lisa Edwards in 2007 to self produce an American art song recital featuring works by Copland, Hoiby, Bolcom, Rorem, and local composer JAC Redford.

 Karen has appeared as featured soloist in modern works such as the Schnittke Symphony No. 4 with the LA Phil's Green Umbrella series and with the Jacaranda Music Festival on works such as Avro Pärt’s Magnificat and Liszt’s Via Crucis.
-She has also performed several early music solos including Bach’s Magnificat with the Pacific Academy of Ecclesiastical Music (PACEM), the Messiah in Walt Disney Concert Hall for a Messiah Singalong produced by the Los Angeles Master Chorale, and Buxtehude’s Membra Jesu Nostri with Pasadena Pro Musica.
-Most recently she was a guest soloist for Opera San Luis Obispo's annual gala.
-Equally at home on the operatic stage, roles include Marfa (The Tsar’s Bride), The Queen of the Night (Die Zauberflöte), Mabel (The Pirates of Penzance), the title role in La Perichole, and Corinna from Monteverdi’s Sestina as part of Long Beach Opera’s 7 Small Operas.
+She has also performed several early music solos including Bach’s Magnificat with the Pacific Academy of Ecclesiastical Music (PACEM), Vivaldi's Gloria with The Occidental Symphonia, the Messiah in Walt Disney Concert Hall for a Messiah Singalong produced by the Los Angeles Master Chorale, and Buxtehude’s Membra Jesu Nostri with Pasadena Pro Musica.
+Equally at home on the operatic stage, roles include Madame Herz (The Impressario), Clorinda (La Cenerentola), Marfa (The Tsar’s Bride), The Queen of the Night (Die Zauberflöte), Mabel (The Pirates of Penzance), the title role in La Perichole, and Corinna from Monteverdi’s Sestina as part of Long Beach Opera’s 7 Small Operas, and roles in two new operas - Sybilla (The Spell of Tradition) and Jessica (The Tree) by Peter Wing Healey.